logdna/nodejs/README.md

 ---
 A function that flushes all existing loggers that are instantiated by createLogger.

-Returns the callback with an error if one of the loggers failed to flush.
+Returns the callback with an error as a first argument if one of the loggers failed to flush.

 ### cleanUpAll()
 ---